awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ec2.md

 ## Step 6: Update services<a name="update-services"></a>

 After creating your mesh, you need to complete the following tasks:
 + Authorize the Envoy proxy that you deploy with each service to read the configuration of one or more virtual nodes\.
-For more information about how to authorize the proxy, see [Proxy authorization](https://docs.aws.amazon.com/app-mesh/latest/userguide/proxy-authorization.html)\.
+For more information about how to authorize the proxy, see [Proxy authorization](proxy-authorization.md)\.
-+ Update each of your existing services to use the Envoy proxy\.
-To update your existing service that is running on Amazon ECS, see [Getting Started with App Mesh and Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/appmesh-getting-started.html#update-services)\.
-To update your existing service that is running on Amazon EC2, complete the steps that follow\.
++ To update your existing service, complete the steps that follow\.

 **To configure an Amazon EC2 instance as a virtual node member**